Follow Us :

 4. Drug Repurposing

-Drug repurposing involves finding new uses for existing drugs that have already been approved by regulatory agencies.
+Drug repurposing involves finding new uses for existing drugs that regulatory agencies have already approved.
 AI can significantly accelerate this process by analysing vast datasets to predict how existing drugs could be effective against different diseases.
-This reduces the time and cost involved in bringing a drug to market since it bypasses the early stages of development and focuses on repurposing compounds with known safety profiles.
+This reduces the time and cost involved in bringing a drug to market, as it bypasses the early stages of development and focuses on repurposing compounds with established safety profiles.

 The Future of AI in Drug Discovery

-As AI technology continues to evolve, its role in drug discovery and development will only grow.
-Here are a few exciting trends that are expected to shape the future of AI in pharma:
+As AI technology continues to evolve, its role in drug discovery and development will grow even more.
+Here are some exciting trends that are expected to shape the future of AI in pharma:

 1. Personalised Medicine